Competition information

 There are a variety of competitions types in Canadian orienteering.
 The lovely thing about the sport is that all ages and levels are welcome at almost all orienteering events.

-There are 3 levels of orienteering events in Canada:
+There are different levels of orienteering events in Canada:

 C Events